lightscalar/minimal-docker-compose/README.md

 ```

 You should be able to browse over to [127.0.0.1:3000](http://127.0.0.1:3000) to
-see the output of the webserver.
+see the output of the Flask server.
 Note that beyond linking to the Mongo
-container and opening a connection, we do nothing with the Mongo database.
+container and opening a client connection, we do nothing with the Mongo
+database.

 The MongoDB is stored on your local machine in the `data/db` directory.
 This location is
 specified in the `docker-compose.yml` file.
 Note the MongoDB is running on its default